diegomdv/dmdv.me-2024/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin

+      I like to <b><span
+           class="txt-rotate"
+           data-period="2000"
+           data-rotate='[ "sell more with less effort", "control your distribution", "really stand out from your competitors", "use AI effectively", "make a difference" ]' style='background:yellow;'></span></b>?

+  - block: collection
+    id: posts
+    content:
+      title: Recent Posts
+      subtitle: ''
+      text: ''
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        folders:
+          - post
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
+    design:
+      # Choose a layout view
+      view: compact
+      columns: '2'

   - block: skills
     content:
       title: Skills